Tyler338/osticket-prereqs/README.md

 <img src="https://i.imgur.com/azKx6SW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 First, create a new Resource Group in Microsoft Azure Cloud Service.
 Name this Resource Group "OSTICKET".
 Create a virtual machine (VM) on the same page and name it "vmosTicket" or anything you like.
 Pick a region to host the VM in.
-Pick Windows 10 in the image section.
-This will be the operating system your VM will use.
+Pick Windows 10 in the image section, this will be the operating system your VM will use.
 For the size section pick one that uses 2 cpu's.
 Lastly, Click review and create to finialize the Resource group and VM creation.
 </p>
 <br />